 - Inject the all over the chicken with the injection liquid.

 - Mix the rub together and rub it onto the chicken’s skin.

 - Preheat the oven to 400 degrees.
 When it reaches that temperature, put the chicken in the oven for 15 minutes, uncovered, then reduce the temperature to 350.
 Cover the chicken and roast covered until the last half hour, then roast uncovered so the skin can crisp up.
 The chicken should be roasted for 30 minutes per pound.

 - You will find there are delicious vegetables on the bottom of the pan, plus all those juices from the chicken to make a fine gravy.

-You can find a Graniteware Roaster brand new at Amazon, or you might be able to find one at a Salvation Army or other resale shop.
+You can find a Graniteware Roaster brand new on Amazon, or you might be able to find one at a Salvation Army or other resale shop.
 Hint: by shopping at the resale shop not only are you helping reduce waste, but you are also helping a charitable organization help someone in need.